RoryTVining/guitar-tuna-privacy/README.md

 **Version 2.0**
 **Initial Release – January 01, 2026**

-Welcome to **Frequency Generator** – the fun, accurate, and educational guitar tuner & frequency explorer proudly made in Australia!
+Welcome to **Frequency Generator** – the educational guitar tuner & frequency explorer proudly made in Australia!

 Frequency Generator combines a precise real-time guitar tuner with powerful tools to explore sound, resonance, and even nuclear physics frequencies – all in one playful, easy-to-use app.